cjacker/opensource-toolchain-ch32v/README.md

 If you want to learn more about it, please refer to http://www.wch-ic.com/products/categories/47.html?pid=5.

-CH32V103/203/208/305/307 use a proprietary debugging interface named 'RVSWD' (similar to SWD) and requires a special (but not expensive) usb adapter named 'WCH-Link' or 'WCH-LinkE' to program/debug. it was implemented in WCH forked OpenOCD as 'wlink' interface.

-At first, the WCH forked OpenOCD is close sourced and only provide binaries compiled for Windows and Linux by MounRiver Studio (an IDE based on eclipse for CH32V developent).
-Later (2022-03), the private forked OpenOCD (ver 0.11.0-dev) is opensourced by the request of opensource developers (https://github.com/kprasadvnsi/riscv-openocd-wch), but no update after that.

-When CH32V003 released, A new 1-wire proprietary interface named 'SDI' was introduced with CH32V003, it need a 'WCH-LinkE' adapter instead old 'WCH-Link', 'WCH-Link'(without E) adapter can not support this 1-wire debugging interface and the sources of old version WCH forked OpenOCD seems not work anymore.

-Another developer got the updated WCH OpenOCD sources and create [this OpenOCD fork](https://github.com/karlp/openocd-hacks/), this fork is able to support the 1-wire SDI interface.

-There is also the STM32F103C8T6-based https://github.com/NgoHungCuong/1-Wire-CH32V003 for debugging, and https://github.com/NgoHungCuong/NHC-Link042 for flashing.

-By the way, WCH CH571/573 and CH581/582/583 are series of 32-bit RISC-V core microcontroller integrated with BLE wireless communication, these parts also covered by this tutorial.

 # Table of contents
 - [Hardware prerequist](https://github.com/cjacker/opensource-toolchain-ch32v#hardware-prerequist)
 - [Toolchain overview](https://github.com/cjacker/opensource-toolchain-ch32v#toolchain-overview)